Kinue72/hqOsu-neko/README.md

 # hqOsu-xtreme
-# NOTICE: @Kinue72's fork violated my cheat, so the journey ends here.
-You're on your own.
-This project is stopped.

 Important :
 - Only works on osu!stable latest version
 - This is unofficial version of hqOsu, cheat won't be updated.
 Only client compatibility will.